htmfilho/htmfilho.github.io/_posts/2013/2013-04-17-great-experience-at-frankfurt-airport-and-with-lufthansa.md

 categories: culture europe family trip
 ---

-With all those crazy things going on all around the world these days, I believe sharing good news may help to compensate with good vibes all the negativity out there. <b>It’s a good thing to recognize good actions made by people around us</b>.
+With all those crazy things going on all around the world these days, I believe sharing good news may help to compensate with good vibes all the negativity out there. **It’s a good thing to recognize good actions made by people around us**.

 Having said that, I devote this post to send a big thanks to <a href="http://www.frankfurt-airport.com/" target="_blank">Frankfurt Airport</a> and to <a href="http://www.lufthansa.com/" target="_blank">Lufthansa Airlines</a>.
 I don’t know how these companies are evaluated by their customers in general.
 Perhaps, we were simply lucky, but what has happened and the way we were treated are worth spreading.